-Clients who reside in either of the following two FIMC regions and who are eligible for managed care enrollment must choose an available MCO in their region.
-Specific details, including information about mental health crisis services, can be found on the agency's Apple Health-managed care webpage.
+Clients who reside in the following integrated managed care regions and who are eligible for managed care enrollment must choose an available MCO in their region.
+Details, including information about mental health crisis services, are located on the agency's Apple Health managed care webpage.